glennedstrom/Error-Propigation/README.md

-# Error-Propigation
+# Error-Propagation
 Datatype to handle error Propagation using the rules for multiplication, division, addition, subtraction, and exponents.
-It also shows it's work as you go so it's easier to learn and study.
+It also shows its work as you go so it's easier to learn and study.

-It works just by operator overloading all of the operators in the err class to break it up into smaller parts and then it just calculates it in the regular python order of operations.
+It works just by operator overloading all of the operators in the err class to break it up into smaller parts and then it just calculates it in the regular Python order of operations.
 It prints every step that it computes inside of each operator overload so that you can visualize what it is doing.

 # How to run
 A simple user interface is provided so you just have to type